Ph.D. in Pharmacology

 Please provide some details about your work/research as a graduate student and/or any activities you are involved in.

 Research: As a third year PhD candidate in Dr. Tao Lu’s lab, I study the regulation of an inflammatory protein in pancreatic cancer and how it contributes to pancreatic cancer progression.
 I am also involved in the validation of newly developed epigenetic enzyme-targeting drugs aimed at alleviating tumor progression.
-Activities: <ul
+Activities and accomplishments:

 - Science writer: To make scientific research more accessible and curtail the spread of misinformation, I often write about science for online media.
 I read and come across different types of literature during the work week.
 So, I enjoy creating stories that would be appealing to lay audiences.
 Currently, I am a regular contributor and editor for a popular cancer research blog, Oncobites.
 Particularly, I like to write about cancer topics that are remotely different from what I study in the lab.